gazebosim/docs/citadel/install.md

 colcon build --cmake-args -DBUILD_TESTING=OFF --merge-install
 ```

-To build a package with all its dependent packages:
+To build a specific package with all its dependent packages:

 ```bash
 colcon build --merge-install --packages-up-to PACKAGE_NAME